giantswarm/kyverno-policies-ux/README.md

-# kyverno-policies
+# kyverno-policies-ux

-This repository contains kyverno policies which Giant Swarm uses.
+This repository contains Kyverno policies which Giant Swarm uses for supporting the user experience in our clusters.

 ## Repository structure

 We implement an app according to the [general Giant Swarm app platform](https://docs.giantswarm.io/app-platform/) which relies on Helm for application management.

 The `policies` folder contains the policies which are then escaped to be compliant with helm specific syntax.
-We use `[[` and  `]]` delimeters to handle cases where variables should be managed by helm.
+We use `[[` and  `]]` delimiters to handle cases where variables should be managed by helm.

 The `hack` folder contains scripts which are used during local development and in CI.
 These scripts enable us to easily set up a local testing environment.

 ## Development

-There are only very few prerequists for local testing:
+There are only very few prerequisites for local testing:
 1. `make` has to be installed
 2. `kubectl` has to be installed
 3. `kind` has to be installed